 Kimball Elementary, Motley Elementary and Wilkinson Middle School earned all possible distinctions in the 2019 accountability ratings.

-58% of campuses in MISD earned one or more distinctions.
+58% of campuses in MISD earned one or more distinctions in 2019.

 “Earning one or more campus distinctions is noteworthy and should be a source of pride in a community,” said Commissioner of Education Mike Morath.